-- The purpose of the five yearly program review is to undertake an evidence-based evaluation of the design, viability, ongoing relevance, student satisfaction and market appeal of the program, and the extent to which it continues to meet stakeholder needs. - 6.7 The five yearly program review is prepared by the Director of Academic Programs for endorsement by the Head of School (and referral to higher bodies, refer clause 6.9 below).
-The review process is informed by the AIPM strategic plan, defined quality assurance indicators and contextual data, and input on future directions from the AIPM Academic Governance Board and ELCAC.
-It will include external benchmarking and stakeholder input. - 6.8 Five-yearly program review reports contain information such as: - Structure and content of the program and the units from which it is comprised. - Mapping of graduate attributes and learning outcomes. - Student demand. - Comparative student performance data referring to annual review data. - Student feedback through local and any available nationally administered student and graduate surveys. - Stakeholder feedback on graduates. - External referencing and benchmarking activities. - Evaluation of identified risks to the quality of the program. - Any issues affecting viability of the program. - Alignment with the AIPM strategic plan for the next five years. - Directions received from the Academic Governance Board and ELCAC. - Any implications for admission criteria. - Recommendations for change.
+- The purpose of the five yearly program review is to undertake an evidence-based evaluation of the design, viability, ongoing relevance, student satisfaction and market appeal of the program, and the extent to which it continues to meet stakeholder needs. - 6.7 Preparatory data for the five yearly program review is gathered by the Director of Academic Programs for consideration by an external independent program review panel that will include the Head of School as an observer.
+The final report and recommendations for future action will be submitted through the governance ( refer clause 6.9 below).
+The review process is informed by the AIPM strategic plan, defined quality assurance indicators and contextual data, and input on future directions from ELCAC.
+It will include external benchmarking and student and stakeholder input. - 6.8 Five-yearly program review reports contain information such as: - Structure and content of the program and the units from which it is comprised. - Mapping of graduate attributes and learning outcomes. - Student demand. - Comparative student performance data referring to annual review data. - Student feedback through local and any available nationally administered student and graduate surveys. - Stakeholder feedback on graduates. - External referencing and benchmarking activities. - Evaluation of identified risks to the quality of the program.

-- 6.9 The review is considered at a meeting of the Academic Governance Board who will forward it together with any recommendations as to the ongoing offering of the program, discontinuation, or changes that will be required, for endorsement by ELCAC.
-The review and any recommendations for action are reported to the AIPM Board. - 6.10 The preceding annual review reports and action plans for the relevant program and/or its units may also be considered by the Academic Governance Board as part of its deliberations. - 6.11 Recommendations for action that have been endorsed by the Academic Governance Board and ELCAC will be referred for action by the Head of School who will oversee their implementation. - 6.12 A shorter review cycle may be approved by the Head of School and/or the Academic Governance Board and ELCAC if deemed necessary as a result of issues relating to viability, quality assurance, significant changes to public safety and security contexts, or student outcomes or experience (refer Program and Unit Policy, clause 4.22).
+- Any issues affecting viability of the program. - Alignment with the AIPM strategic plan for the next five years. - Directions received from the AGB and ELCAC. - Any implications for admission criteria. - Recommendations for change. - 6.9 The report from the external panel is considered at a meeting of the AGB who will forward it together with any additional recommendations or comment as to the ongoing offering of the program, discontinuation, or changes that will be required, to ELCAC who will add any additional comments before reporting to the AIPM Board.
+The Board will delegate oversight of implementation of recommended actions to the appropriate authority via the delegations register. - 6.10 The preceding annual review reports and action plans for the relevant program and/or its units may also be considered by the external review panel and the AGB as part of their deliberations. - 6.11 Recommendations for action that have been endorsed by the AIPM Board will usually be delegated through ELCAC to the AGB with oversight of their implementation delegated to the Head of School. - 6.12 A shorter review cycle may be approved by the Head of School and/or the Academic Governance Board and ELCAC if deemed necessary as a result of issues relating to viability, quality assurance, significant changes to public safety and security contexts, or student outcomes or experience (refer Program and Unit Policy, clause 4.22).
+This may not involve an external independent review panel but nonetheless an external independent review of every program will be conducted every five years at minimum.